Nottingham Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Nottingham Building Society solicitor panel appointment.

-Does the fact that my firm subscribes to LENDERmonitor Alerts help in my application to join the Nottingham Building Society conveyancing panel?
+Does the fact that my practice subscribes to LENDERmonitor Alerts assist in my application to join the Nottingham Building Society solicitor panel?

-The requirements to join the Nottingham Building Society conveyancing panel is likely to be fairly detailed and is unlikely to include signing up to LENDERmonitor alerts.
+The criteria to join the Nottingham Building Society conveyancing panel is likely to be fairly detailed and is unlikely to include signing up to LENDERmonitor alerts.

-I have been a qualified solicitor for over 20 years never having had a negligence claim and have been refused acceptance on the Nottingham Building Society conveyancing panel with no explanation.
+I have been a sole practitioner for approximately 30 years with an exemplary claims record and have been refused acceptance on the Nottingham Building Society conveyancing panel with no explanation.
 Am I not entitled to know why?

 Participation on the lender's panel of conveyancers is at the absolute discretion of the the lender.
 The days of open panels are now long gone.
 Many lenders reserve the right to accept or reject any application without giving any reason.
 You should check your original application to join the Nottingham Building Society conveyancing panel to see if you are entitled to a reason.